ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588-C_User_Hardware_Manual.md

 When operating in HDMI 2.0 and below mode, HDMI0\_TX\_ON\_H is configured high, Q15, Q16, Q17, and Q18 are on, and a DC bias of approximately 3V is formed by a 499ohm resistor to ground and a 50ohm pull-up resistor on the Sink side.

-**<font style="color:#FF0000;">Design Considerations:</font>**
+**Design Considerations:**

-**<font style="color:#FF0000;">When only HDMI 2.0 and lower modes need to be supported, components Q15, Q16, Q17, and Q18 must not be omitted.
-It is essential to ensure that the transistors remain non-conductive when the device is powered off, as the HDMI CTS Test ID 7-3 TMDS Voff test requires that the Voff voltage stays within ±10mV of AVcc when the Device Under Test (DUT) is unpowered; otherwise, this test item will fail.</font>**
+**When only HDMI 2.0 and lower modes need to be supported, components Q15, Q16, Q17, and Q18 must not be omitted.
+It is essential to ensure that the transistors remain non-conductive when the device is powered off, as the HDMI CTS Test ID 7-3 TMDS Voff test requires that the Voff voltage stays within ±10mV of AVcc when the Device Under Test (DUT) is unpowered; otherwise, this test item will fail.**

 ![Image](./images/OK3588-C_User_Hardware_Manual/1731064683921_c13df62e_0c35_4501_9247_8fc719d8e8c7.png)